Using Insights in Buffer

 .zipfile containing three separate CSV files:summary.csv,posts.csv, andtimeseries.csv.
 Great for spreadsheets, client reports, and custom analysis. - Export to Markdown — downloads a single

 .mdfile with all three sections.
-Great for pasting into reports, docs, or AI tools. - Export as PDF — generates a branded PDF report of your current Insights view.
+Great for pasting into reports, docs, or AI tools. - Export as PDF — opens a short configuration step first, where you can set a custom report name, upload a cover logo, and choose which sections to include (see Customizing your PDF export below).
+Buffer then generates a branded PDF report of your current Insights view.

 - For the All Channels view, the export includes an aggregated Summary, Top 5 Posts by Reactions, Top 5 Posts by Comments, a per-channel Performance table, and a detailed section for each channel with its own Summary metrics, charts, and top posts.